leon4rd/test/README.md

-## Conjunctivitis.com – now that’s a site for sore eyes.
+## Hostess: Do you have a preference of where you sit?
+## Dad: Down.